Samourai-Wallet/samourai-dojo/doc/DOCKER_setup.md

 ## Block explorer ##

-An optional block explorer ([BTC RPC Explorer](https://github.com/janoside/btc-rpc-explorer)) is accessible through your Tor browser.
+A block explorer ([BTC RPC Explorer](https://github.com/janoside/btc-rpc-explorer)) is accessible through your Tor browser.

 You can retrieve the onion address of the block explorer with the command